(CONTAINMENT OPTIMIZED AND LOGICALLY ORGANIZED)

 SUPERNAP is headquartered in Las Vegas, Nevada USA and located in a United States Safety Zone.
-Las Vegas is considered the safest region on the planet, free from natural disasters and disturbances such as tornados, floods, hurricanes, earthquakes, ice storms and tsunamis.
+Las Vegas is considered the safest region on the planet, free from natural disasters and disturbances such as tornados, floods, hurricanes, ice storms and tsunamis.
 The mission critical facility provides rigorous power redundancy and enhanced reliability to ensure all SUPERNAP data centers have the capacity to guarantee 100 percent uptime.

 Best monthly average

 Best yearly average

 Average cold aisle temp

 69°F (yearly average)

 SUPERNAP provides a complex security presence and calculated deployment of protocols, personnel and systems.
 With enhanced 24/7/365 security, from remote and on-site real-time electronic and human surveillance, active monitoring and dynamic response systems, to heavily-armed security at the centers, the SUPERNAP facilities are the most secure data center ecosystems in the world.

 SUPERNAP security meets and exceeds all security requirements held by the banking, healthcare, gaming and any highly regulated industry.